isathar/Blender_UE4_VectorFieldEditor/README.md

     - Good as a starting point and for blending with other types
     - Useful with the Multiply blend method as a 3d scale for each velocity
   - *Point:*
-    - velocities = direction pointing away from the 3d cursor
+    - Sets current velocities to a direction pointing away from the 3d cursor
 - ***Blend Method:***
   - The method used to blend saved results with current particle velocities
   - *Replace:*